ciaranmcnulty/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 Just remember that finishing a bad book is a waste of time and motivation.
 On the other hand, a great book is a window to a world you could never have found on your own.
 You still need to get out the door and discover that world.
 But that, dear reader, is out of reach for any book, and for this blog post.

+Ready to start reading?
+[Here are some books that I like.](/2015/12/reading-list/)

 **What are your reading tips?**